 National Health Corps (NHC) is committed to its vision of a nation where all people have the access to services and knowledge necessary to lead healthy, productive, and fulfilling lives.
 NHC is not only committed to eliminating health inequities, but also to eliminating the oppressive structures* that cause them.
 In this commitment, we strive to represent diversity and inclusiveness and we join in a shared vision of a commitment to action.
 We are holding ourselves accountable through ongoing equity impact assessments of all components of our program, including collecting and analyzing demographic data to ensure we increase representation of and retain historically underrepresented populations.
 We value the unique capabilities, experiences, and identities each employee, member, and community member contributes to our program.
 National Health Corps also recognizes past inequities in the history of the United States and specifically in the U.S. health system.
 We are addressing these inequities so our future world includes diversity of all kind that is visible, embraced and celebrated.

-In this regard, in the 2021 program year, all 139 NHC positions will include at least 15% of members' time spent on activities focused directly on reducing/eliminating structural oppression at NHC host sites.
+In this regard, beginning in March 2023, all NHC positions include at least 15% of members' time spent on activities focused directly on reducing structural oppression at NHC host sites and/or in communities served.

 NHC provides cultural responsibility trainings and reflective activities to all members throughout the service term.
 The goal of the trainings and activities are for all NHC members to demonstrate appreciation and respect for people across all dimensions of identity, and to adapt behaviors to see and accept those who have perspectives and experiences different from their own.
 Throughout the service term, members challenge themselves and others to examine and address structural oppression and bias and the ways it contributes to health disparities.
 Members explore their own privilege and take active steps to increase equity in all service and community settings to create an inclusive, trusting, respectful community for all.